 Chemical control of pests

-Using pesticides to control pests is referred to as chemical control.
+Using pesticides for pest control is referred to as chemical control.
 Pesticides, however, are only used when required and in a combination of other methods for maximum effect and long-term control.
 When pesticides are used during IPM methods they are applied in a manner that will minimise harm to humans and any organisms that are not targeted and the environment.
 With IPM pesticides that are used are done so with caution and only the chemicals that are necessary for treatment are used.

 Pesticides that are the safest to use are applied so that air, soil, humans and nature are kept from harm.
 Furthermore, pesticides are used in bait stations in preference to sprays.
 Alternatively, spot-spray methods are applied as opposed to an entire area.